Blackburn: Middle Ages

 Christianity is believed to have come to Blackburn by the end of the 6th century, in either 596 (as there is a record of a "church of Blagbourne" in that year) or 598 AD.
 The town was important during the Anglo-Saxon era when the Blackburnshire Hundred came into existence as a territorial division of the kingdom of Northumbria.

-The name of the town appears in the Domesday Book as Blachebourne, a royal manor during the days of Edward the Confessor and William the Conqueror.
+The name of the town appears in the Domesday Book as both Blacheburne and Blacheburn, a royal manor during the days of Edward the Confessor and William the Conqueror.
 Archaeological evidence from the demolition of the medieval parish church on the site of the cathedral in 1820 suggests that a church was built during the late 11th or early 12th century.
 A market cross was also erected nearby in 1101.
 The manor came into the possession of Henry de Blackburn, who divided it between his two sons.
 Later, one half was granted to the monks of Stanlow Abbey and this moiety was subsequently granted to the monks of Whalley Abbey.
 During the 12th century, the town's importance declined as Clitheroe became the regional centre.
 In addition to a settlement in the town centre area, there were several other medieval domiciles nearby.